 Note: You may not use the safe harbor method for rental use of your home.

-Taxpayers who don't choose the safe harbor option, will continue to use Form 8829, Expenses for Business Use of Your Home to compute the expense allowable as a deduction on Schedule C (Form 1040).
+Taxpayers who don't choose the safe harbor option, will continue to use Form 8829, Expenses for Business Use of Your Home to compute the expense allowable as a deduction on Schedule C (Form 1040 or 1040-SR).
 For more information, see Home Office Deduction, Simplified Option for Home Office Deduction, and FAQs – Simplified Method for Home Office Deduction.

-If you use your home in your farming business, report your expenses on Schedule F (Form 1040).
-Partners report their unreimbursed partnership expenses on Schedule E (Form 1040).
-If you are a statutory employee (box 13 of Form W-2 checked), report your expenses using the same rules as self-employed persons on Schedule C (Form 1040).
+If you use your home in your farming business, report your expenses on Schedule F (Form 1040 or 1040-SR).
+Partners report their unreimbursed partnership expenses on Schedule E (Form 1040 or 1040-SR).
+If you are a statutory employee (box 13 of Form W-2 checked), report your expenses using the same rules as self-employed persons on Schedule C (Form 1040 or 1040-SR).